 - Notice FUD early and react accordingly.
 If you think the price of a coin will drop irrationally, set your stops and be prepared to buy back in on the dip.

-Of course, that is very general advice that won’t apply to every situation (for example, it really depends on your trading strategy and if you are long or short).
+Of course, that is very general advice that won’t apply to every situation (for example, it depends on your trading strategy and if you are long or short).